0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/intro.md

 # Introduction

-You should now be able to setup an issuer, issue claims to yourself and/or other identities and publish the state on-chain.
+You should now be able to setup an issuer, issue claims to yourself and/or other identities and publish them.

 Now it comes the cool part: **being able to verify Claims with Zero Knowledge**.